Buying Real Estate in Playa del Carmen and All Riviera Maya, Mexico.

 PRIMARY RESIDENCE CAPITAL GAINS EXCLUSION

-Mexico, as well as the U.S., provides its residents a capital gains tax incentive for their primary home.
-The tax incentive in Mexico states that if you sell your “primary residence” you pay no capital gains.
-This law is in place for “residents” (Mexican nationals or foreigners) of Mexico only, and there are several items required to claim your home as your primary residence in Mexico.
+Mexico, as well as the U.S. and Canada provide for its residents and citizens a capital gains tax incentive for their primary home.
+The tax incentive in Mexico states that if you sell your “primary residence” there is a tax exemption allowed of capital gains, to a limit.
+This law is in place for “residents” of Mexico and Mexican citizens only, and there are several items required to claim your home as your primary residence in Mexico.

-One must be able to prove residency status for 2 years in the property.
-At closing you will be required to provide the Notario with a residence visa (FM3 or FM2), as well as water, phone and electric bills – all in your name- all with the address of the home.
+One must be able to prove residency status for 3 years in the property.
+At closing you will be required to provide the Notario with a residence visa, and your tax ID ( called an RFC) as well as water, phone and electric bills – all in your name- all with the address of the home.
 Please keep in mind that this is just a guideline of the requirements.
-It is necessary to consult your attorney and the Notario prior to closing your transaction in order to know if you are eligible for the exemption.
+It is necessary to consult with your attorney and the Notario prior to closing your transaction in order to know if you are eligible for the exemption.

 FINDING A LAWYER